-Other Information
+Supplementary Information

 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Town's basic financial statements.
-The Schedule of Revenues, Expenditures, and Changes in Fund Balance - Capital Fund and Local Highway and Finance Report is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The Schedule of Revenues, Expenditures, and Changes in Fund Balance - Capital Fund and Local Highway and Finance Report on pages 20 to 22 is presented for purposes of additional analysis and is not a required part of the basic financial statements.

 The Schedule of Revenues, Expenditures, and Changes in Fund Balance - Capital Fund and Local Highway and Finance Report is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements themselves, and other records used to prepare the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.